Travel Changed What Happiness Looks Like To Me

 Nothing dramatic.

-Just routines that make life feel softer.
+Just habits that made life feel a little softer.

-I Started Caring More About Freedom Than Status
+I Began Valuing Freedom More Than Status

-Travel shifted a lot of my priorities.
+Travel quietly rearranged my priorities.

 More flexibility.